AutoViML/lazytransform/README.md

 ## How to use lazytransform
-`lazytransform` can be used in one or two ways.
-Both are explained below.
+`lazytransform` can be used in many ways.
+Let us look at each of them below.

 ### 1. Using lazytransform as a simple pandas data transformation pipeline